02amanag/EthSolBridge/README.md

 ## Deployment

+Run ```node script/bridge.js``` before any tranaction.
+So the Event can start listening the transaction and take necessary action when required.

 ### Ethereum

 we are using Sepolia testnet for Ethereum connection.
 I used remix IDE for development and deployment.